buo/homebrew-cask-upgrade/README.md

 ### Apps with auto-update

-If the app has the auto update functionality (they ask you themselves, if you want to upgrade them), they are not upgraded while running `brew cu`.
-If you want to upgrade them, pass `--all` option to include also those kind of apps.
+If the app has the auto update functionality (i.e. they ask you themselves if you want to upgrade them), they are not upgraded while running `brew cu` and will display a `PASS` result.
+If you want to upgrade them, pass the `-a` or `--all` option to include also those kind of apps.

 Please note, that if you update the apps using their auto-update functionality, that change will not reflect in the `brew cu` script!
 Tracked version gets only updated, when the app is upgraded through `brew cu --all`.